What is Market Failure?

 On the other hand, a negative externality is a negative effect resulting from the consumption of a product, and that results in a negative impact on a third party.
-For example, even though cigarette smoking is harmful to a smoker, it also causes a negative health impact on people around the smoker.
+For example, even though cigarette smoking is primarily harmful to a smoker, it also causes a negative health impact on people around the smoker.

 2. Public goods

 Public goods are goods that are consumed by a large number of the population, and their cost does not increase with the increase in the number of consumers.
-Public goods are both non-rival as well as non-excludable.
-Non-rival consumption means that the goods are allocated efficiently to the whole population if provided at zero cost, while non-excludable consumption means that the public goods cannot exclude non-payers from its consumption.
+Public goods are both non-rivalrous as well as non-excludable.
+Non-rivalrous consumption means that the goods are allocated efficiently to the whole population if provided at zero cost, while non-excludable consumption means that the public goods cannot exclude non-payers from its consumption.